Skip to main content

 tip

-If you're fetching data based on the lastEventId, and capturing all events is critical, you may want to use ReadableStream's or a similar pattern as an intermediary as is done in our full-stack SSE example to prevent newly emitted events being ignored while yield'ing the original batch based on lastEventId.
+If you're fetching data based on the lastEventId, and capturing all events is critical, make sure you setup the event listener before fetching events from your database as is done in our full-stack SSE example, this can prevent newly emitted events being ignored while yield'ing the original batch based on lastEventId.

 ts